We take the Convention seriously

 Process

-Universal design as a process integrates diversity and reinforces values in architecture by early and holistic implementation.
+Universal Design as a process integrates diversity and reinforces values in architecture by early and holistic implementation.
 It requires knowledge, communication and collaboration across disciplines and experiences to create inclusive and sustainable solutions that benefit both users and society as a whole.

 Solution